Priorities

 3. that cultivates durable and effective education pathways and community-embedded partnerships for HPMMS; and,

-4. to revitalize and extend radically operative continuing multicultural education for campus and community constituents and stakeholders committed to the success of HPMMS.
+4. to revitalize and extend radically operative continuing multicultural education for campus and community constituents committed to the success of HPMMS.

 Through the three priority areas, the Troutman Center also distributes resources to state leaders in all sectors of the economy to ensure better understanding of conditions of educational inequity and injustice in order to leverage resources for HPMM youth-centered educational reform and transformation.